pepkit/looper/docs/pre-submission-hooks.md

 **Output:**
  - JSON-formatted string (`str`), that is processed with [json.loads](https://docs.python.org/3/library/json.html#json.loads) and [subprocess.check_output](https://docs.python.org/3/library/subprocess.html#subprocess.check_output) as follows: `json.loads(subprocess.check_output(str))`

 ## Built-in `pre_submit.python_functions`

+Looper ships with several included plugins that you can use as pre-submission functions without installing additional software.
+These plugins produce various representations of the sample metadata, which can be useful for different types of pipelines.
+The included plugins are described blow

 ### `looper.write_sample_yaml`

 Saves the sample to YAML file.
-This plugin can be parametrized with a custom YAML directory (see "parameters" below).
+This plugin can be parametrized with a custom output directory using `sample_yaml_path`.
 If the parameter is not provided, the file will be saved in `{looper.output_dir}/submission`.

 **Parameters:**
    - (optional) `pipeline.var_templates.sample_yaml_path`: a complete and absolute path to the *directory* where sample YAML representation is to be stored.